WeiJiLab/kernel-inline-hook-framework/readme.md

 2) sample/: The customized hook/replacement functions.
 Write your code here, and you can take hook_vfs_read.c, replace_vfs_open.c as reference when writing your own function.
 Also in module.c, you can  get a general view of how to register your function to hook framework.
 After compile, hookFrameTest.ko will be generated.

-Sometimes you will find the vermagic of hookFrame.ko and hookFrameTest.ko different from your running kernel.
-You can pass the running kernel's vermagic string to make:
+Sometimes you will find the vermagic of hookFrame.ko and hookFrameTest.ko different from your target kernel.
+You can pass the target kernel's vermagic string to make:

 ```
 # For example: